ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/drizzle-auction-manager/README.md

 analytics, etc. All these data are passed by its parent component i.e.
 `Auction.js` which manages the cache keys and calls.

-## Creating new Auctions
+## Creating New Auctions

 Create a file `CreateAuction.js` inside the `drizzle-auction/client/src/` directory and use the code as given in this [file](./frontend/CreateAuction.js.md).
 This component deals with creation of new Auctions, by submitting transactions on the network.

-## Starting the application
+## Starting the Application

 Now go to the project root directory of the project, i.e. `drizzle-auction` directory, and run the command `npm start`.
 The ReactJS server would start automatically.
-Visit [http://localhost:3000](http://localhost:3000) to interact with the built dApp.
+Visit [http://localhost:3000](http://localhost:3000) to interact with the built dapp.

-Don't forget to set up Metamask with Avalanche Fuji testnet and also fund the account with Avalanche test tokens to upload files.
+Don't forget to set up MetaMask with Avalanche Fuji testnet and also fund the account with Avalanche test tokens to upload files.

-In the Metamask extension, add a custom RPC by clicking at the network dropdown in the center of the extension.
+In the MetaMask extension, add a custom RPC by clicking at the network dropdown in the center of the extension.
 Fill in the details as shown in the below image.

 | Info | Value |